cloudedbats/cloudedbats_wurb_2020/README.md

 - Ultrasonic microphone.
 Tested with Pettersson u256, u384, M500, M500-384 and
 Dodotronic UltraMic 192K, 250K, 384K BLE.

-**Note:** For some strange reason both M500 and M500-384 has problems if connected directly to a Raspberry Pi 4 at startup (RPi3B+ works fine).
+**Note:** For some strange reason both M500 and M500-384 have problems if connected directly to a Raspberry Pi 4 at startup (RPi3B+ works fine).
 Workarounds are to use an extra USB 2.0 Hub, or attach the M500 or M500-384 microphone after startup.